 Address Format - Representatives

-Representative's offices are located in the State Office Building next to the Capitol.
+Representative's offices are located in the State Office Building West of the Capitol.

 Honorable (Full Name)